alastria/alastria-identity/README.md

 At this moment, this solution is being developed and tested for Quorum (Geth) on Alastria T-Network.
 More information about its nodes and the network in the [alastria-node repository](https://github.com/alastria/alastria-node).
 In the future, the objetive is that this works with other Alastria networks: Parity, Hyperledger Fabric...

 A mobile Alastria Wallet on IONIQ has been developed as a reference implementation to exploit and explore the self-sovereign identity concept.
-It is the one that has the logic for management the credential to be stored and sended when required.
+It has the logic for management the credential to be stored and sended when required.
 Also, the app asks for user aceptance.
 Code is available on the [alastria-wallet repository](https://github.com/alastria/alastria-wallet).

 To interact with the identity contracts, there is a library to use from the wallet in the [alastria-identity-lib repository](https://github.com/alastria/alastria-identity-lib).